 Sometimes, domestic violence charges can result in other charges, which can be felonies.
 These charges include assault and battery with a dangerous weapon and strangulation/suffocation.

 Your employment or immigration status may be affected as well.
+A domestic violence charge could also mean loss of your gun rights.
 A skilled attorney with a thorough understanding of the implications and legal precedent of any aspect of the defendant’s past and present will give him or her the opportunity to end the case in the best possible position.

 If you are charged with domestic violence in Massachusetts, you need an experienced domestic violence attorney.
 I have successfully represented dozens of people charged with domestic violence.
 Call or text me today at (617) 295-7500.
 Let’s get started on your defense!